Catholic Blesseds, Saints, Solemnities & Holy Days

-Saint Bernard
+Saint Bernard of Clairvaux

-Patronage Beekeepers, Candle Makers
+Patronage: Beekeepers, Candle Makers

 St. Bernard of Clairvaux was born in 1090, and was a French Abbot, and the primary builder of the reforming Cistercian Order.
 St. Bernard sought admission into the Cistercian order after the death of his mother.
 Three years later he was sent to found a new abbey in an isolated area.
 According to tradition, Bernard founded the monastery in June of 1115, naming it Claire Vallee, which evolved into Clairvaux.